BaselBoulos/BaselBoulos/README.md

 and building new things from different perspectives.

 - 🔭 I’m currently working on [PortfolioWebsite](https://github.com/BaselBoulos/PortfolioWebsite).
-- 🌱 I’m currently learning ReactJS and attending coding bootcamp.
+- 🌱 I’m currently attending coding bootcamp.
 - 🤝 I’m looking for a Junior (Entry) Full Stack developer job at this moment.
 - 📫 How to reach me: baselboulos@gmail.com.